 Fruit and vegetables are cheaper than chocolates and chips, so chop them into individual servings and snack on them when you feel hunger strike.
 That way, instead of reaching for that bag of chips, you are an arm’s length away from something that’s good for your heart.

 Processed foods are not only higher in calories, saturated fat and sodium – which are all bad news for the heart – they also cost more than homemade meals.
 Stick with fresh ingredients.

 You don’t need to invest in a gym membership, which can cost as much as one health heart screening per month.
-Instead, a 30-minute jog around your neighbourhood two to three times a week costs nothing, and it keeps your heart humming like a well-oiled engine.
+Instead, a 30-minute jog around your neighbourhood 2 – 3 times a week costs nothing, and it keeps your heart humming like a well-oiled engine.
 The best part?
 Running is easy on the wallet, costs less than dealing with heart disease, and definitely less than a gym membership.
 Even better, incorporate static exercises into your routine, which can be easily done on the cheap.